Aminho09/Model-based-Design-and-Implementation-of-ARQ-Protocol/README.md

    ```

 3. **Open the Project**:
-   - Use Qt Creator to open the `.pro` file located in the `QtChatApplication` directory.
+   - Use Qt Creator to open the `.pro` file located in the `implementation` directories.

 4. **Build the Project**:
    - Configure the project with the appropriate kit and build the application.